tinymce/tinymce-docs/plugins/annotations.md

                 ed.focus();
               },
        ```
-> Note: The annotator plugin is still considered experimental, so we use  'experimental' in 'ed.experimental.annotator.annotate'.
+> Note: The annotator plugin is still in its experimental stage, hence we are using 'experimental' in 'ed.experimental.annotator.annotate'.
+A user will see a *Using experimental API: annotator* warning on his console.
+Please ignore this warning, we are working on this.

 ### 2. Registering the Annotator Plugin

-The annotator API supports multiple annotation formats.
-Each annotation format must be registered with the annotator `(editor.annotator)`.
+The annotator API supports multiple annotation functions.
+Each annotation function must be registered with the annotator `(editor.annotator)`.
 The registration process uses this API.

 ```js
 ed.on('init', () => {